NET WORTH: Unknown

 POLICY: The Mercers recently backed Republican candidate Ted Cruz (the largest donors to the Cruz campaign) and have been enormous funders of the Republican party and conservative causes, cutting checks for a total of $37 million in the past six years according to Bloomberg.
 In 2014, Mercer gave more to the Koch outfit Freedom Partners Action Fund than the Koch brothers themselves.
 Mercer is certainly right of center, and is an NRA member who's financed opposition to building an Islamic Center near Ground Zero according to Forbes.
-The Mercer Family Foundation has given to a number of different conservative policy institutions including the Heartland Institute, which describes itself as a "think tank promoting public policy based on individual liberty, limited government, and free markets," the Media Research Center (which received nearly $3 million in 2013), and the George W. Bush Foundation.
+The Mercer Family Foundation has given to a number of different conservative policy institutions including the Heartland Institute, which describes itself as a "think tank promoting public policy based on individual liberty, limited government, and free markets," the Media Research Center, and the George W. Bush Foundation.
 Other outfits receiving recent support include the Heritage Foundation, and the Manhattan Institute for Policy Research.
-Of the approximately $13 million in grantmaking the foundation did in 2013, a majority went towards policy work.

-OTHER: Mercer has recently supported the Museum of Natural History in Manhattan, and the Home Depot Foundation whose mission is to "improve the homes and lives of U.S. military veterans and their families." $1.1 million went to the Home Depot Foundation in 2012.
+OTHER: Mercer has recently supported the Museum of Natural History in Manhattan, and the Home Depot Foundation whose mission is to "improve the homes and lives of U.S. military veterans and their families."
 Given Mercer's background in the sciences, he's supported outfits such as the National Youth Science Fund, the World Science Festival, and the Oregon Institute of Science and Medicine (OISM).
 What's interesting about OISM, is that according to Bloomberg, Mercer has bankrolled research at that outfit to refute connections between humans and climate change.

-LOOKING AHEAD: Especially with a new presidential cycle not too far down the line, Mercer's interests in conservative policy work could be even more in play.
+LOOKING AHEAD: In light of a Trump presidency, Mercer's interests in conservative policy work could are even more in play.
 Director of the foundation Rebekah Mercer also takes a leadership role in this area.